wecassidy/de0-cv_pins/README.md

 Any command line flag can alternatively be given in the `options` section using the long name.
 If both are used, command line flags take precedence.
-Boolean options are given as `option = True/False`.
+Boolean options are given as `option = True/False` and default to False unless otherwise specified.

 ## Buses